mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 According to PlugShare and [this reddit thread](https://www.reddit.com/r/lithuania/comments/bqwn5f/electric_vehicle_charging/) there are state-owned and State Roads Directorate-operated chargers (LAKD) which are free to use, so it's preferable to use those.
-The station is reportedly non-networked: you should not need any RFID or any kind of registration, you should be simply able to connect and charge.
+The station is non-networked: you should not need any RFID or any kind of registration, you should be simply able to connect and charge.
+If the charging doesn't start automatically, just touch the display, select the CCS connector and start charging.

 Alternatively there are paid chargers run by Renerga; the one in Klaipeda I found can be activated using the Virta app for 0,25€/min.